KayEss/webasm-tests/README.md

 # Playing with freestanding webasm

+**This is only proof-of-concept stuff.
+Nothing here is suitable for real world production use, but it could be adapted to be so**

 Requires a good clang compiler.
 All tests were done using using clang-13.

 You may need some extra packages installed: